Vyral/brett-jennings-recruiting/_posts/2020-07-23-how-ryan-larocca-tripled-his-business.md

 3:00- Ryan describes the changes in his business since we helped him put a plan together

-4:50- Why setting realistic goals was key to Ryan’s team’s success
+4:50- Why setting realistic goals was key to the success of Ryan’s team

 7:08- The main benefits Ryan has seen from joining Real Estate Experts